 We’ve finished with archaeology and continued to Wing for Jewish Art and Life.
 We started with Illuminating the Script – display of rare medieval and Renaissance Hebrew manuscripts.

 The Nuremberg Mahzor (Germany, 1331):

 One thing that surprised me is the paintings.
-All these books have many colorful paintings.
-The modern versions of these books usually don’t have paintings at all.
+All these books have many colorful pictures.
+The modern versions of these books usually do not have arts at all.
 Maybe it’s because the color was status symbol back then (it was expensive).